ipfs/community/js-project-guidelines.md

 When reporting a bug, if possible, provide a way for us to reproduce it (or even better, write a test that fails with your case).

 Always run tests before pushing and PR'ing your code.

+### Captains and Maintainers

+For each JavaScript repository in the IPFS, libp2p, IPLD, or related GitHub orgs, there should be a single Captain specified in the Maintainers section of the README for that repository.
+The Captain is in charge of merging PRs, keeping issues up to date, and overall quality of a repository.

+Sometimes, a Captain may elect to have other maintainers that also have merge ability and commit access to the main repo.
+These maintainers can help out, but defer to the Captain as the person in charge of maintaining quality across the repo.
+It is important that this distinction is explicit; if there are long-standing PRs or issues, it is ultimately up to the Captain to gather information about the issue or PR.
+A Captain only makes a decision if he _needs_ to and _all_ methods of discussion are exhausted.
+Our community strives to trust the Captain as someone who ultimately has the most knowledge of a repo (even if they are also opinionated, and even if they have to spend effort to source that knowledge).
+This may change in the future, if we go with more non-hierarchical model.

+Repositories which do not have Captains will show up in red on [Project Repos](https://project-repos.ipfs.io).
+Please open an issue in the repository asking for a captain to be nominated if none is provided.

+If you would like to become a maintainer (or lieutenant, or first mate, or whatever nautical metaphor you prefer), please open an issue about it!
+Chances are that we would love to have more help.

 ## Guidelines